PeriLLC/CudaQtApp/README.md

 # QtCudaApp
 A cross platform GUI for Cuda 3D volume renderring.

-Need SM_20 hardware to compile.
+Need at least SM_20 hardware to compile.

 If using windows, visual studio 2012 solution file is provided.